alphagov/paas-tech-docs/source/documentation/managing_apps/scaling.md

   instances: 2
 ```

-For a production app, you should always have at least two running instances.
+For a production app, you should always run more than one instance.

-###Increasing memory and disk space
+### Increasing memory and disk space

 You can scale an application vertically by increasing the memory or disk space available to each instance of the app.